 Women, Peace and Security agenda takes centre stage in Benue State, Nigeria

-‘Benue state is one of the states in Nigeria that has been contending with incessant violent conflict and attacks, resulting to loss of lives and properties, leaving women and children as majority of the populace that bear the brunt’ said Comfort Lamptey in her opening remarks.
-Further, ‘…I congratulate the Government and people of Benue State on this special occasion of its SAP launch, and pledge UN Women’s continued support to the Women, Peace and Security agenda and other related development initiatives on gender equality and women empowerment’
+“Benue State is one of the states in Nigeria that has been contending with incessant violent conflict and attacks, resulting in the loss of lives and property, leaving women and children as the majority of the populace that bear the brunt,” said Comfort Lamptey, UN Women Country Representative to Nigeria and ECOWAS, in her opening remarks.
+“I congratulate the Government and people of Benue State on this special occasion of its SAP launch, and pledge UN Women’s continued support to the women, peace and security agenda and other related development initiatives on gender equality and women’s empowerment.”

 The State Action Plan event was coordinated by UN Women, in partnership with the Benue State Ministry of Women Affairs and International Alert, and graced by HE Dr Eunice Ortom, First Lady of Benue State, who in her address commented that “there is an urgent need to change the perception of women in the security sector, conflict resolution, and peace and mediation”.